Molecular symmetry: Symmetric point group representations

 Dihedral point groups contain a cyclic group of the same rotational order: so group D_{n} always contains group C_{n} as an index-2 subgroup.
 It follows that dihedral irreps are superimposed on cyclic irreps because the cyclic group within a dihedral one does not cease to be a cyclic group.
 A dihedral group also contains a 2-fold rotational axis at right angles to the main cyclic axis and this has two consequences.
 Firstly, the A and B cyclic irreps are split into pairs of one dimensional irreps identified by subscripts 1 and 2.
 Secondly, pairs of 1D E_{−x} and E_{+x} cyclic irreps combine to form single E_{x} 2D irreps in the dihedral group because the 2-fold horizontal rotation makes pairs of rotations equivalent.
-For example, a 60 degree rotation about the main axis becomes equivalent to a (360 − 60) degree rotation because the 2-fold horizontal rotation makes them equivalent.
+For example, a 60° rotation about the main axis becomes equivalent to a 300° (i.e. −60°) rotation because the 2-fold horizontal rotation makes them equivalent.
 Combinations of this kind are said to form a class.
-Infinite order dihedral group irreps sometimes use Greek symbol descriptions, Σ, Π, Δ that follow from early linear molecule calculations.
+Infinite order dihedral group irreps sometimes use Greek symbol descriptions, σ, Π, Δ that follow from early linear molecule calculations.